Things To Consider When Going Camping With Kids

-It goes without saying that the planning stage is definitely a must.
-The old (and probably very overused!) phrase that Benjamin Franklin supposedly once said, “fail to plan and you plan to fail” springs to mind.
-It’s pretty relevant and true in this case.
-Sit yourself down in a quiet environment with a pen and some note paper and start jotting down some notes.
-Before you do that, we want to try and ‘poke’ your brain, so to speak, with some of our own thoughts that hopefully will benefit you when you do actually knuckle down to making that all important list compiling.
+As already alluded to above, it really does go without saying that the planning stage is a must.
+The old (and probably very over-quoted!) phrase that Benjamin Franklin supposedly once said, “fail to plan and you plan to fail” springs to mind.
+Believe us (from personal experience), it’s particularly true when you factor kids into any activity!
+Time to sit yourself down in a quiet environment with a pen and some note paper and start jotting down some notes.
+As you reach for that pen, we want to try and ‘poke’ your brain, so to speak, with some of our own thoughts that hopefully will benefit you once you actually knuckle down to creating that all important list.

-In a previous blog post, we highlighted the importance of sleeping bag choices in terms of climate and temperatures considerations etc. We won’t go over that again but rather refer you back to read that particular post.
+In a previous blog post, we highlighted the importance of sleeping bag choices in terms of climate and temperatures considerations etc. and getting a good night’s sleep.
+We won’t go over that again here but rather refer you back to read that particular post.

 Bring more food that you expect you and your family might consume over the days you are camping.
 Better to be safe rather than sorry and sometimes it can be difficult to gauge exactly how much to bring.
 Don’t get caught out.
 Better to be prepared.
 Bring some food that can be consumed hot or cold like fruit, nuts, and bread.
 A good camping stove is needed too for cooking hot meals and drinks.
 From a personal perspective, we never go camping without our coffee percolator.
 Life without coffee does not bear thinking about :).
 If the nights are going to be cool or cold, consider bringing along a camping heater.